Approximation and generalization properties of the random projection classification method: Introduction

 A simple classification method is of little use if it has a poor classification performance.
 In the second part of this paper, we show that, even though the thresholding after random projection classification method is extremely simple, it has a great approximation power.
 Specifically, it is likely to approximate, to an arbitrary precision, any continuous function on a compact set (Theorem \ref{continuous_by_random_polynom}) as well as any Boolean function on a compact set that splits the support into measurable subsets (Theorem \ref{polynomial_case}).
-Based on this, we show that its accuracy as a classifier is asymptotically optimal.
-Two cases are explored.
-First the case where one is given full knowledge of the class conditional probability distributions, for which we show that, with $k$ and $n$ large enough, a classifier that is arbitrarily close to the (optimal) Bayes classifier is likely to be obtained (Corollary \ref{corollary}).
-Second, the case where one is given a training dataset, for which we show that, for large enough $k$ and $n$, a perfect classification is likely to be obtained (Theorem \ref{train}). \cite{cannings2017randomprojection} previously explored the loss of accuracy of random projection ensemble classification methods.
-More specifically, they compare the excess risk of classifier based on projected data with that of linear classifier in original space.
-Our results are concerned with the flexibility of a model, which relates to the training accuracy.
-There is a trade-off between the generalization gap and the difference between the training error and the Bayes error.
-In our results, this trade-off is expressed in terms of the number of projections $n$ used.
+Based on this, we show that its accuracy as a classifier is asymptotically optimal: given full knowledge of the class conditional probability distributions, with $k$ and $n$ large enough, a classifier that is arbitrarily close to the (optimal) Bayes classifier is likely to be obtained (Corollary \ref{corollary}).
+We quantify how many projections are needed to achieve a certain accuracy in a general case (Theorem \ref{howbign}).
+In Section \ref{restricted_number} we also include an example of a classification problem where the number of random projections needed for obtaining a classifier with high accuracy is small.
+The reason for this is that the Rashomon ratio for this problem is large.
+This phenomenon is explored further in \cite{coupkova2024rashomon}.